Macau poll reveals democracy urges amid Hong Kong row with China

 Data released on the poll’s online site showed that 7,762 of 8,688 voters did not have confidence in Chui, while 95 percent of the voters said they supported universal suffrage by 2019.

-“We are still very vulnerable to police harassment,” Jason Chao, 27, one of the organizers, said.
+“We are still very vulnerable to police harassment,” Jason Chao, 27, one of the organisers, said.

 “The Chinese government was the one who ordered the rampant suppression of the civil referendum initiatives.
 Now the Chinese government wants to be tougher against civil movements in Macau and Hong Kong.”